Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo-proposal.md

         name: '<name of the token>',
         inputs: [
             {
-	            txid: '<O-TXID>',
+	            txid: '<txid of the transaction from which the input is generated>',
-                index: '<index of O-UTXO>',
+                index: '<index of the input in the transaction>',
-                amount: '<amount of the O-UTXO>',
+                amount: '<amount of the input>',
                 signature: '<signature>'
             }
         ],
         outputs: [
-            <O-UTXO>,
+            address: '<owner address of the output>',
+	    amount: '<amount of the output>'
         ]
     }
     ```

 #### O-TXID

-It is short for OMNI-UTXO transaction ID and is generated according to the input O-UTXO indexes.
+It is short for OMNI-UTXO transaction ID and is generated according to the inputs of O-TX.
 O-TXID MAY be generated as following

 ```js
 keccak256(CONCAT(BYTES(inputs[0].txid, inputs[0].index, BYTES(inputs[0].amount),...))
 ```

+### O-UTXO

+O-UTXO is short for the UTXO of OMNI-UTXO.

+The UTXO transaction model is used for OMNI-UTXO, namely all tokens are stored in the *unspent O-TX outputs*.
+To distinguish the UTXO of OMNI-UTXO from the UTXO of BTC, we call the former the `O-UTXO`.
+Anyone who has the private key to the O-UTXO can spend it.

+#### Index of O-UTXO

+An O-UTXO is indexed by the O-TXID: O-INDEX, in which O-TXID is the id of the O-TX from which the O-UTXO is generated, and the O-INDEX is the index of the O-UTXO in the transaction.

 #### Constraint